 - A narrative of no more than five single-spaced pages (11pt or larger) addressing the significance and impact of the project, and how it will significantly advance the competitiveness for external funding; a plan of work, including brief descriptions of methodologies and approach to be used; and a timetable for completion of the project.

 - A budget, including budget notes or a narrative explaining budget items.

 - A maximum 5-page curriculum vitae/bio-sketch.

-In a separate document, applicants should also attach the following within the ePCF:
+In a separate document, applicants who have received previous REF funding should also upload the following:

 - “Miscellaneous Attachments” – the narrative, budget and final report of any REF grant you received in the last three years.
 Submit each year’s funded grant as a single PDF document.